 Pinene Cannabis Terpene.
 Strains, Effects and Benefits

-Terpenes have been the hot subject among cannabis enthusiasts over the past years.
+Terpenes have been a hot subject among cannabis enthusiasts over the past years.
 They provide the distinct smell, enhance the effects of cannabinoids, provide therapeutic benefits, and more.
-We continue our Terpene Series and today’s “guest of honor” is Pinene [ pahy-neen ], which is the most common and most researched terpene known.
+We continue our Terpene Series and today’s “guest of honor” is Pinene [ pahy-neen ], which is the most common and most researched terpene.

 What is Pinene Terpene?

 The name is rather self-explanatory.
 Pinene is a terpene commonly found in pine trees and other conifers, or more precisely their resin, that produces the distinct aroma.
 There are two isomers of pinene - α-pinene (more common in the cannabis plant) and β-pinene, but for all intents and purposes, pinene is the collective term that will work just fine.